BismuthCloud/asimov/README.md

 ## Quickstart

-Checkout [these docs](https://github.com/BismuthCloud/asimov/tree/main/docs) which show off two basic examples that should be enough to get your experimenting!
+Checkout [these docs](https://github.com/BismuthCloud/asimov/tree/main/docs) which show off two basic examples that should be enough to get you experimenting!

 Further documentation greatly appreciated in PRs!